Should Children’s Bedrooms Be A No-TV Zone?

 Many children have televisions in their bedrooms; it’s become a feature of modern life where technology inhabits every square inch of the house.
 It’s also not uncommon for children to watch television or play computer games before they go to bed, just like adults do.
-But when children’s bedrooms have this much technology in them, does it impact their sleep?
+But can technology and screens near kid’s beds have an impact on sleep?

 It’s no secret that televisions and the light they emit are not conducive to a good night’s sleep.
 Televisions and screens from other electronic devices produce a form of light called ‘blue light’.
 This is beneficial during the day as it can boost attention, reaction times and even your mood.